What is the CMC’s working definition of mediation?

 Please fill out our application for basic training.
 Also remember, we receive many more applicants than we can accommodate in our training class.
 We defer some of those applicants to our next class.
 Also we have learned than many wonderful people do not necessarily make successful neutral mediators, so applicants will be interviewed by staff and assessed for the program.

-Can I volunteer if I have already been trained and am Rule 31 listed?
+Can I volunteer if I have already been trained and I am Rule 31 listed?

 Can a mediator talk to anyone about what happens in mediation?

-The mediators can talk about NOTHING that happened in the specific mediation in which they mediate.
-By agreement with the parties, a volunteer mediator is free to discuss the case with the co-mediator and with CMC Staff.
-Mediation is a confidential process; everything said and every note taken in mediation is confidential between the mediators and the parties (and their agents).
+Generally, mediators can talk about NOTHING that happened in the specific mediation in which they mediate, with the exception of mandatory reporting of abuse (children, elders and disabled).
+When using MC services, parties agree in writing and understand that CMC staff will also know about their mediation and be bound by confidentiality.
+Mediation is a confidential process; everything said and every note taken in mediation is between the mediators and the parties (and their agents).
 Confidentiality is one of THE most important features of mediation.
-Our ethical rules require that we honor confidences.
-Like attorneys, mental health workers, attorneys, and medical health staff, volunteer mediators abide by requirements for confidentiality.
+Like attorneys, mental health workers, attorneys, and medical health staff, our ethical rules require that we honor confidences.
+The result is that mediation parties can talk freely, brainstorm possibilities, and develop a trusting relationship with the neutral mediators.

 Laws in Tennessee also enforce confidentiality.
 By law, a mediator at CMC may not be called as a witness in any subsequent lawsuit to enforce or question an agreement.
 Mediation notes or other mediation work product may not be used in litigation.